-- Moisture on the inside of a window is created from the warm humid air throughout your home condensing along the glass.
+- Moisture within a window is caused from the warm moist air in your home condensing against the glass.

-Why Condensation on Windows Can Be an Issue
+Why Sweating Windows Can Be a Problem

-How to Decrease Humidity Inside Your Home
+How to Lower Humidity Inside Your Home

 Additional Ways to Lower Condensation on Windows

 - Exhaust fans.
 Putting in exhaust fans in humidity hotspots like the bathroom, laundry room or above the stove can help by drawing the warm, moist air from these areas out of your home before it can increase the humidity level inside your home.

 - Ceiling fans.
 Running ceiling fans can also keep air moving throughout the home so humid air doesn’t get trapped in one area.

 - Opening your window treatments.
 Throwing open the blinds or drapes can lower condensation by preventing the warm air from being caught against the windowpane.

 By decreasing humidity across your home and circulating air throughout your home, you can make the most of clear, moisture-free windows even in the winter.